Rwanda Safaris Tour Packages

 Yes, Rwanda is generally considered a safe country to visit.
 Crime rates are low, and the government has made significant efforts to promote security and stability in the country.

-However, it’s always a good idea to take basic safety precautions, such as keeping an eye on your belongings and avoiding walking alone at night.
+However, it’s always a good idea to take basic safety precautions, such as keeping an eye on your belongings, having copies (pictures) of your documents and avoiding walking alone at night.

 What should I wear when visiting Rwanda?